 What recognition and/or grants did you receive for your research?

 I was awarded a George T. Undergraduate Research Grant for 2012 – 2013.
 Under this grant, I will present my work next fall at the State of North Carolina Undergraduate Research and Creativity Symposium.

 What are your plans after you receive your degree from UNCW?

-After graduation, I plan to pursue a research oriented career by attending graduate school or a college of veterinary medicine.
+After graduation, I plan to pursue a research oriented career by attending graduate school and get a PhD in Oceanography.